mkarner07/mkarner07.github.io/_posts/2026/2026-04-16-Dont-Start-With-Sorry.md

 date: 2026-04-16
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Leadership as a System

 tags:
-  - Personal Productivity
+  - Personal Operating Systems
-  - Leadership
+  - Leadership as a System
   - Time-Management
   - Meetings
-  - Management and Leadership
   - 300 words